 (c) Notwithstanding anything in this Agreement to the contrary, in the event of FRONTERA’s default under this Agreement, the Financing Parties shall have the right to cure FRONTERA’s default and, in such event, EPMI’s duties and obligations under this Agreement shall be unaffected.
-In that regard, the Financing Parties shall have (i) thirty (30) Days from the date notice of an Event of Default is delivered to the Financing Parties to cure such default if such default is the failure to pay amounts to EPMI, which are due and payable under this Agreement, or (ii) not fewer than ninety (90) Days to cure such default if the breach or default cannot be cured by the payment of money to EPMI so long as the Financing Parties or their designee shall have commenced to cure the default within such ninety (90) Day period and thereafter, diligently pursues such cure to completion and continues to perform any monetary obligations under this Agreement and all other obligations under this Agreement are performed by FRONTERA or the Financing Parties.
+In that regard, the Financing Parties shall have (i) thirty (30) Days [not defined] from the date notice of an Event of Default is delivered to the Financing Parties to cure such default if such default is the failure to pay amounts to EPMI, which are due and payable under this Agreement, or (ii) not fewer than ninety (90) Days to cure such default if the breach or default cannot be cured by the payment of money to EPMI so long as the Financing Parties or their designee shall have commenced to cure the default within such ninety (90) Day period and thereafter, diligently pursues such cure to completion and continues to perform any monetary obligations under this Agreement and all other obligations under this Agreement are performed by FRONTERA or the Financing Parties.
 EPMI further agrees to perform its obligations under this Agreement for the benefit of the Financing Parties in the event of FRONTERA’s default under this Agreement or under the Financing Documents, provided that the Financing Parties (or their assignee) shall have cured all Events of Default of FRONTERA’s obligations under this Agreement and shall have paid all amounts then due, including costs to cure.
 In such event, the Financing Parties (or their assignee) shall have the rights and obligations of FRONTERA under this Agreement, provided the Financing Parties shall have no personal liability to EPMI for the performance of such obligations, and the sole recourse of EPMI in seeking the enforcement of such obligations shall be to such parties’ interest in the Project.

+[THIS ADDS A LEVEL OF ADDITIONAL RISK TO THE MIX.
+I UNDERSTAND THAT THESE ARE TYPICAL LENDER PROVISIONS BUT WE ARE FORCED TO POTENTIALLY CONTEND WITH A DIFFERENT PARTY AND DELAY THE EXERCISE OF OUR RIGHTS UNDER THIS AGREEMENT]

+31. INDEPENDENT AGENT – NO PARTNERSHIP – STANDARD OF CARE

+The Parties shall not be deemed in a relationship of partners or joint venturers by virtue of this Agreement.
+EPMI shall serve as an independent agent in the performance of its obligations under this Agreement.
+Except as expressly stated in this Agreement, neither of the Parties shall have any separate obligations or duties, including without limitation any fiduciary duties, other implied duties or obligations to perform.
+EPMI shall not be under any obligation to provide FRONTERA with the best prices or opportunities on any of the products to be sold or purchased hereunder, including, without limitation, Energy, Available Energy, Ancillary Services, Capacity and Fuel.
+FRONTERA hereby agrees that it is sophisticated, capable of assessing the risks and merits of the Transactions to be entered into pursuant to this Agreement and ultimately responsible for deciding the types and terms of the Transactions to be consummated.
+To the extent that EPMI (or its affiliates) offer advice or recommendations in connection with the Transactions, FRONTERA agrees that it shall not (i) rely on such advice in making its decisions or (ii) seek to hold EPMI liable as a result thereof.
+EPMI shall not be responsible for any opportunities that may be missed by FRONTERA.

 IN WITNESS WHEREOF, the Parties hereto have caused this Agreement to be signed by their respective duly authorized representatives as of the date first above written.